 This staggering number seems fascinating.
 But have you ever thought about who writes them?

-Based on this concept, if I ask what is a content writer, you may answer:
+Based on this concept, if I ask what is an online content writer, you may answer:

 “A person who writes content.
 Full stop.”

 Literary, you are not wrong.
-But in today’s world, a content writer does more than just creating content.
+But in today’s world, become an online content writer does more than just creating content.

 But before digging out this question, let’s find out what is the future of content writing in 2020.